rocksclusters/FingerPrint/README.rst

-Scan the current system to verify compatibility with given swirl i.e. either all dependencies could be resolved
+Scan the current system to verify compatibility with given swirl i.e. all dependencies listed in the Swirl can be found:

 ::